CaFM

 In addition, these tools provide your contractors access to a consolidated portal to update the status of their digital tasks and work orders.

-In other words, you always receive updated information while benefitting from streamlined performance insights on your contractors.
+In other words, you always receive updated information while benefiting from streamlined performance insights on your contractors.

 The best bit?
 All of this occurs in real time.